cd-rum/1-programming/README.md

         ((= kinds-of-coins 5) 50)))
 ```

 Intuitively, this felt off to me but it's about first denominations and not amounts.
-Yet `countChange` generates a tree-recursive process with redundancies similar to those in our first implementation of `fib`.

 ```zsh
 $ go test -bench=.